noir-lang/noir/docs/docs/sdk/overview.md

 The SDK comes in 3 flavours.
 The users environment will typically automatically determine which flavour is used, but it is good to be aware of them because they do have tradeoffs.

-In [zk.money](https://zk.money), the SDK is set up in browsers in an iframe.
-This allows for protection of users keys by creating a nested browsing context that isn't accessible to the application directly--it uses the `HOSTED` flavour of the SDK.
+In [zk.money](https://zk.money), the SDK is set up as `PLAIN`.

-### Hosted
+### Plain

-The `HOSTED` flavour is dependent on being able to access the SDK via a URL endpoint.
-In the case of zk.money, the endpoint is `https://sdk.aztec.network` where the Aztec team hosts an instance of the SDK.

-When accessing the SDK via this method, users are trusting the provider at that URL with proper management of their Aztec keys.
-The host also chooses which rollup provider the SDK talks to (ie mainnet vs a testnet).

-This is the most common way to connect to the network with the SDK right now.
-This may change as the number of users and applications on the network increases.
+`PLAIN` is used with a node backend or gets used in the iframe if shared workers are not supported in the execution context.

 ### Shared worker

-An application can make the SDK availble to users via `SHARED_WORKER` if the SDK at the `HOSTED` endpoint is unavailable.
+An application can make the SDK available to users via `SHARED_WORKER` if the SDK at the `HOSTED` endpoint is unavailable.

 This option is preferred over `PLAIN` because it allows similar work to be shared.
 For example, if you were using `PLAIN` in multiple tabs, each tab would be doing the same work.
 The `SHARED_WORKER` is more efficient in terms of networking and storage.

-### Plain
+### Hosted

-`PLAIN` is used with a node backend or gets used in the iframe if shared workers are not supported in the execution context.
+`HOSTED` does everything that the `SHARED_WORKER` does plus more, except in the case that your browser does not support shared workers.
+You can check shared worker browser compatibility [here](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker#browser_compatibility).

+The `HOSTED` flavour is dependent on being able to access the SDK via a URL endpoint.
+The endpoint is `https://sdk.aztec.network`, where the Aztec team hosts an instance of the SDK.

+When accessing the SDK via this method, users are trusting the provider at that URL with proper management of their Aztec keys within their browsers.
+The host also chooses which rollup provider the SDK talks to (ie mainnet vs a testnet).

+This flavor needs more testing before it is considered production grade.